openslice/io.openslice.main/doc/lcm.md

 [![lcmrules](../images/lcm/lcmfig10.png)](../images/lcm/lcmfig10.png)

-### Define and instantiate differnet services according to Service Order request
+### Define and instantiate different services according to Service Order request

 In the following example we would like to offer a service either as Platinum, Gold or Silver.
 Depending on the selection we need to instantiate different services.